-- voter only.
-191 If the voter does not have an acceptable form of ID, they can fill out and sign the ID Confirmation Form. - Look up voter in VERIS to determine if the voter is registered in your locality and at the address they have provided.192 - Check for Military, Overseas, Verify ID, Vote in Person flags. - Check Absentee History for any absentee application already on file. - If there is no current absentee application on file, enter the absentee information and process the voter. - o Refer to VERIS Step-by-Steps for detailed processing instructions. - If there is an application on file, see sections dealing with Voter Listed as Absentee, military and overseas voters. - Complete the In-Person information for "On Machine" or "Marked" in VERIS. - If voter requests assistance, be sure to check the "Assistance Requested" box in VERIS - The voter is now ready to use the voting equipment or a paper ballot.
+- Look up voter in VERIS to determine if the voter is registered in your locality and at the address they have provided.
+189 - Check for Military, Overseas, Verify ID, Vote in Person flags. - Check Absentee History for any absentee application already on file. - If there is no current absentee application on file, enter the absentee information and process the voter. - o Refer to VERIS Step-by-Steps for detailed processing instructions. - If there is an application on file, see sections dealing with Voter Listed as Absentee, military and overseas voters. - Complete the In-Person information for "On Machine" or "Marked" in VERIS. - If voter requests assistance, be sure to check the "Assistance Requested" box in VERIS. - The voter is now ready to use the voting equipment or a paper ballot.
 See next two sections for details. - Just like on Election Day, if the voter is in line to vote in-person absentee when the General Registrar's office (or other location used for absentee voting) closes, the voter must be allowed to vote.